ShaeDelany/lab-markdown/README.md

 Word Frequency

-Total number of tweets analyzed by Trump from 2009-2019: 36307
+Total number of tweets by Trump analyzed by from 2009-2019: 36307

 |      Phrase     |   Percent of Tweets  |
 |---------------|----------------------|